 A British company called Emissions Analytics have done their own tests in testing some 800 cars with a method that is arguably more accurate than what the NEDC (New European Driving Cycle) or EPA (Environmental Protection Agency) is doing.
 EA straps its portable emissions lab smack dab behind the cars they test.
 This might look ungainly and alien but is actually accurate.
 To make the long story quite short, they take the cars out for an actual real world testing.
 Not some simulated version of the real thing in a warm lab with white coated minions.

 What they have found out is astonishing.
-The figures quoted by the manufacturers seems that the numbers came from much larger engines.
+The figures quoted by the manufacturers seems to have come from much larger engines.
 Among the worst offenders were the stalwarts of downsizing, namely Ford’s 1.0 EcoBoost, Fiat’s 900cc TwinAir, and other similarly diminutive engines.
 They came up the furthest from their quoted consumption figures.

 From an engineering standpoint, a turbocharged engine will throw more fuel and air into the mix to generate the same power as the larger engine under load.
 And then throw more fuel to cool the pistons because of the high boost pressures.
-At this point, a small engine is really stressed under load as compared to the col demeanor of a larger engine.
+At this point, a small engine is really stressed under load compared to the cool demeanor of a larger capacity engine.

 “Most average buyers see the car as they do a toaster.
 An appliance.
 They end up hating the damn thing because they cannot reach the quoted (consumption) numbers.
 Unless they drive in a manner that will save Frankie the white polar bear.”

 Weight is also one driving force for going bite-size.
 But since the E90 BMW M3’s V-8 is actually lighter than the E46 M3’s 3.2-liter inline-6, I would assume that today’s twin-turbo M3/M4’s engine is without an advantage.
 Especially as the engine bay of force-fed cars are complex.
 When you look at it, turbochargers are small creatures.
-But if you install one, you would have to run a plumbing job worthy of its own episode on Discovery Turbo just to cool it.
+But if you install one, you would have to run a plumbing job worthy of its own episode on Pimp My Ride just to cool it.

 Another thing they take away is the sound.
-No turbo four would compare to the sound of a silky smooth inline-6.
+No turbo four would compare to the sound of a silky smooth inline-6 from BMW or the guttural thunder from Alfa Romeo’s Busso V-6.
 No turbo V-6 would hold a candle to any V-8.
 An inline-3, force-fed or not, sounds like fart.

 Sadly, the move to downsizing is also consumer, erm, driven.
 They see manufacturer’s claims as charming numbers and fuel efficiency is always a must have for average buyers.
 But most average buyers see the car as they do a toaster.
 An appliance.
 Then they end up hating the damn thing because they cannot reach the quoted numbers.
 Unless they drive in a manner that will save Frankie the white polar bear.